Playground Design

 During the past 25 years, Pentagon Play have partnered with over 15,000 schools establishing safe yet effective outdoor playspaces where children can engage freely in active learning experiences.

-Our expert team have the knowledge to create playspaces which promote exploration, physical activity and positive social interactions.
-We carefully analyse available space, consider patterns of movement and select the correct equipment to match learners needs.
-Creating the best playground to suit a particular space can have huge rewards for a school.
+Our expert team have the knowledge to create school playgrounds which promote exploration, physical activity and positive social interactions.
+We carefully analyse available space, consider patterns of movement and select the correct equipment to match learners needs, utilising industry leading playground equipment.

 Why do we need School Playgrounds?

 Most of us have vivid memories of playground activities which can stay with us for a lifetime.
 Traditional play during breaktimes can impact educational development across the primary curriculum.
-Playtime games can aid the development of basic knowledge and skills in curriculum subjects as well as memory skills, communication, hand-eye coordination and physical dexterity.
+Playtime games can aid the development of basic knowledge and skills in curriculum subjects as well as memory skills, communication, hand-eye coordination, and physical dexterity.

 Traditional Playtime Games